rimelke/score/README.md

 # **:musical_note: Score**

 An app to find and get together all of your favourite Deezer' songs.
+[Access the demo.][demo]

 ## :bulb: Objective